ericluwj/grunt-prerender/README.md

 Type: `String`
 Default value: `''`

-The sitemap that contains the urls for the HTML snapshots.
+The url of the sitemap that contains the urls for the HTML snapshots.

 #### options.sitePath
 Type: `String`